Nissan Rogue

 The Nissan Rogue is a compact crossover SUV produced by the Japanese automobile manufacturer Nissan.
 It made its debut in October 2007 for the 2008 model year.
-Beginning in 2013 for the 2014 model year, the model has been merged with the X-Trail sold outside the United States and Canada, making them identical.
-It is currently Nissan's best-selling vehicle in the United States.
+Beginning in 2013 for the 2014 model year, the model has been merged with the X-Trail sold outside the North American market, making them identical.

 As of 2023, the Rogue was manufactured at the Nissan Smyrna Assembly Plant in Tennessee, United States and at the Nissan Motor Kyushu plant in Kanda, Fukuoka, Japan.
 Between August 2014 and March 2020, it was also built at the Renault Samsung Motors plant in Busan, South Korea under contract.

-First generation (S35; 2007)
+First generation (S35; 2008)

 The first-generation Rogue made its debut at the North American International Auto Show in Detroit on 7 January 2007.
-It replaces the Nissan X-Trail in Canada as Nissan's entry-level SUV and the body-on-frame Nissan Xterra in Mexico due to the Smyrna plant freeing capacity for the Suzuki Equator, although the Xterra continued on sale in the United States and Canada through 2015 after being withdrawn from the Mexican market after the 2008 model year.
+It replaces the Nissan X-Trail in Canada as Nissan's entry-level SUV and the body-on-frame Nissan Xterra in Mexico due to the Smyrna plant freeing capacity for the Suzuki Equator, although the Xterra continued on sale in the United States and Canada through the 2015 model year after being withdrawn from the Mexican market after the 2008 model year.

-The first-generation Rogue was available in three trim levels in the United States: S, SV and SL, with available with front-wheel drive and all-wheel drive.
+The first-generation Rogue was available in three trim levels in the United States: S, SV and SL, available with front-wheel drive and all-wheel drive.